single-spa/single-spa.js.org/docs/starting-from-scratch.md

 ### b) Application lifecycles

-Since we have registered our applicaiton, single-spa will be listening for the `home` app to bootstrap and mount.
+Since we have registered our application, single-spa will be listening for the `home` app to bootstrap and mount.
 We will set this up in `home.app.js`.

 We start by importing our dependencies and, using [single-spa-react](https://github.com/CanopyTax/single-spa-react), we can use the generic React lifecycle hooks.